selwynpolit/d9book/book/views.md

 ### Example 3

 This example has a view called `selwyntest3` and a display called `page_1`.
 It modifies the `nid` field to output a specific value.
-In this case, there were two nid fields and views calls the first one `nid` and the second one `nid_1`.
+In this case, there were two nid fields.
+Views refers to them as  `nid` and `nid_1`.
 This shows how to find the correct field and modify the output.
-It is from `/Users/spolit/Sites/tea/docroot/themes/custom/tea/tea.theme`.
+It is from `~/Sites/tea/docroot/themes/custom/tea/tea.theme`.

 ```php{6-17}
 function tea_preprocess_views_view_field(&$variables) {